-Learn more about how “How to Use Eye Drops in Children and Adults” as a part of the ophthalmic treatment to prevent further eye damage.
+Learn more about how “How to Use Eye Drops in Children and Adults” is a part of the ophthalmic treatment to prevent further eye damage.
 These steps will help you successfully instill your eye drops and receive the maximum effectiveness and minimum side effects.

-At Fort Worth Eye Associates, we combine high-quality, individualized care with the latest cutting edge technology to provide the best possible eye care experience for our patients.
+At Fort Worth Eye Associates, we combine high-quality, individualized care with the latest cutting-edge technology to provide the best possible eye care experience for our patients.

 If you are experiencing symptoms of an eye disorder or are in need of an annual ophthalmic examination, please call our Fort Worth office at 817-732-5593.

 Training for an ophthalmologist includes:

 - 4 years college degree

 - At least 1 year internship in general medicine